IN PICS | AmaZulu King reflects on faith and legacy at royal prayer service

 Image: SANDILE NDLOVU

-Zulu prime minister Rev. Thulasizwe Buthelezi said King Misuzulu had always made it clear since he ascended to the throne that he would lead the nation by following the word of God.
+Zulu prime minister Rev Thulasizwe Buthelezi said King Misuzulu had always made it clear since ascending to the throne that he would lead the nation by following the word of God.

-He added that the church was no stranger to the royal palace as all its leadership from all over the continent had come to pay their respect to the reigning king in 2022 when he ascended to the throne and expressed their wishes to build a church in the palace in honour of the late Queen.
+He added that the church was no stranger to the royal palace as all its leadership from all over the continent had come to pay their respects to the reigning king in 2022 when he ascended to the throne and expressed their wishes to build a church in the palace in honour of the late queen.

-Misuzulu confirmed that the site to build that church was still available and they will keep it that way until it is built.

-The Zulu King once again raised his concerns about gun violence and gender-based violence in the province and asked for the church's prayers to end it.
+The Zulu monarch once again raised his concerns about gun and gender-based violence in the province and asked for the church's prayers to end it.

 “Please pray for the nation and the province because there is a lot that hurts me about it.
 I'm concerned because this was not happening under King Zwelithini but it's happening under my reign, I'm not sure if I'm the one being disrespected.”